GeorgeAykaraTR/GeorgeAykaraTR/README.md

 - 👋 Hi, I’m @GeorgeAykaraTR
-- 👀 I’m interested in Java & AWS
+- 👀 I’m interested in Serverless Applicaiton Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Systems Design and Development.

 <!---
 GeorgeAykaraTR/GeorgeAykaraTR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.